infobloxopen/container-ipam-tool/README.md

 A NIOS DDI Appliance with cloud automation License.

 You can download a virtual version of the product from the Infoblox Download Center (https://www.infoblox.com/infoblox-download-center).
-Alternatively, if you are an existing Infoblox customer, you can download it from the support site.
+Alternatively, if you are an existing Infoblox customer, you can download it from the support site and must be applied with cloud automation licensing from the CLI using ```set temp_license```.

 ## Configuring Cloud Extensible Attributes using create-ea-defs